cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 This session explores potential **HydroServer–WIS2Box data workflows** and assesses **manual and telemetry data readiness** to support the development and refinement of country-specific pilot use cases.
 It introduces **key considerations for successful manual and telemetry data ingestion**, providing countries with a checklist of points to consider when planning and implementing their data ingestion workflows.

+ Mr. Alain Gerard Amahoro from the Nile Basin Initiative (NBI) gave a presentation about its experience on implementing Hydroserver.
+You can access the presentation [here](https://www.canva.com/design/DAHVXLjh6Q0/baggGUA4-6wrYsbX5YbRlw/edit)

 ### Presentation

 [Access the Session 8 presentation](https://canva.link/j52i14owqbc8fca)